 This year I'm going to be offering some really awesome giveaways for participants of the challenge, so you have something new and exciting to look forward to besides freezing buns and chapped cheeks.
 So make sure you officially sign up even if you've always just followed along in the past.

 The first year we had great participation and last year there were tons of you giving your thermostat the finger.
 As a result, the challenge got a lot of press, so this year I'm expecting even more frozen crunchy bottoms.

 This year, as per usual, we'll all share hints and tips for keeping the thermostat low without really freezing our buns off.
 For those of you who use a form of heating without a thermostat, you are still invited to play.
 The challenge for you is to use less fuel.

 How it works

 Since I know a lot of you can't commit to as low temperatures as others, it's just fine if you pledge to drop it down one degree or so from where you usually keep it.
 Even that makes a huge difference.
 You'll find that, as the winter wears on, you'll be able to drop it lower as you adjust to the new, lower temperatures.
 So, if you don't want to take the icy plunge, don't feel like you have to drop it 10 degrees right away.

-As in the first year, this year's challenge mascot is the Arctic Seal.
+As in the first and last year, this year's challenge mascot is the Arctic Seal.
 That roly poly little snow covered baby seal needs our help.
 Help prevent his extinction by preserving the Arctic environment by using less energy, reducing the amount of CO2 added to the atmosphere and stopping global climate change.